Knoxville’s Best Choice for Physical Therapy in Eastern Tennessee

 Tennessee Orthopaedic Clinics is well known for our Therapy services.
 Staffed by professionals with both Masters and Doctorates in Therapy, our therapists also have years of clinical experience behind them.
 Many of our therapists are certified in the renowned McKenzie Method.
 This method of therapy is most useful for treating acute and/or chronic disc-related pain; however, the techniques used are effective for any patient experiencing pain.

-Each of our six therapy facilities is located where your doctors are, allowing information to be quickly communicated and questions are answered promptly, thereby streamlining your rehabilitation and recovery.
+Each of our therapy facilities are located where your doctors are, allowing information to be quickly communicated and questions are answered promptly, thereby streamlining your rehabilitation and recovery.
 So whether you require post-operative care or therapy for a chronic condition, TOC Therapy is the best option for therapeutic care.

 Our Physical Therapists at TOC